SEO for Doctors: A Quick Guide on What Works in 2019

 Local Listings for Doctors

-How and where a doctor shows up online is crucial.
+How and where a doctor shows up online (Local SEO) is crucial.
 Medical professionals get googled constantly, and the best way to navigate those waters is to comprehensively support upkeep on major listings like Google My Business, Yelp, RateMDs amongst others.